carloshvp/Azure_HyperdriveVsAutoML/README.md

 ![alt text](images/AutoML_acc.png "AutoML acuracy")

-In the next picture we see sorted by accuracy the top performing iterations and the related algorithm
+In the next picture we see sorted by accuracy the top performing iterations and the related algorithm.
+In this case, Voting Ensemble was the one which got highest accuracy (91.76%) although Standard Scaler Wrapper with XGBoostClassifier was very near (91.63%).
+Voting Ensemble, together with Stacking Ensemble (3rd best performer), is a type of ensemble algorithm which combines multiple models to achieve higher performance than the single models individually.
+"Voting Ensemble" particularly uses the weighted average of predicted class probabilities.
+The ensemble algorithms are enabled by default in Azure AutoML and they run at the end, after all other algorithms have finished, so that they can be combined and achieve a better performance.
 ![alt text](images/AutoML_runs.png "AutoML runs")

 ## HyperDrive Vs AutoML.
 Which one should we use?